CaseyK9/hexfs/README.md

 ### What can you use it for?

-- Your screenshots from ShareX
+- Your screenshots from ShareX or MagicCap
 - Having *your* own platform to store *your* files on, not someone else's.
 Maybe you don't trust them.
 Or maybe you have a cool domain you want to run this under.

 ### About the project